innotrade/enapso-graphdb-cli/README.md

 ```
 --dburl        -d   base url of GraphDB instance, e.g. http://localhost:7200
 --repository   -r   repository to use for the command
+--version(optional)     version of GraphDB by default it is 10.x
 --context      -c   context to be used for the command, of not passed usually the entire repository is used
 --username     -u   the user to be authenticated
 --password     -p   the password to be used for authentication